the demon abadir

 Abadir’s Sigil and Symbols

-Abadir’s sigil, though undocumented in major grimoires, emerges in Abramelin-inspired sketches as a fractured spiral—coils breaking into barbs, evoking his scattered name.
+Abadir’s sigil, though undocumented in major grimoires, appears in Abramelin-inspired sketches as a fractured spiral—its coils breaking into barbs, evoking his scattered name.
 Drawn in gray ink on parchment, it twists like wind-swept thorns, central lines forking unpredictably to symbolize dispersion and the breaking of paths.

 Historically, such seals bound him in evocation circles, traced during Asmodeus rites to channel his aid without full summon, often incorporated into larger sigils of his superior.